 Furthermore, let's not forget just how much power the IT department has.
 With a key-logger or a remote viewer they can easily see everything that you do at your computer.
 With the power of a few keystrokes they can delete all of your work or even plant suspicious files on your workstation.

 I'm not saying that all IT Departments are bad for your health.
 They just tend to get a bad reputation for poor customer service.
-I apologize if I have offend any IT workers, they are really nice people if you get to know them.
+I apologize if I have offended any IT workers, they are really nice people if you get to know them.
 IT Workers are also really smart.
 If you have to work in an office one of my best suggestions is to befriend one of the IT employees and never make them angry.
 Bring them donuts and take them out to lunch if you have too.
-They'll help you get your job done better than anyone else.
+They will help you to get your job done better than anyone else.

 How do you feel about office work?